Amazon Bans Outside Incentive Reviews

 This may change how easy it is to get such products through these websites – we’ll just have to wait and see who still takes a chance on offering their products in the hopes that a review will happen without requiring one.

 The basic problem is that there was a feeling that incentive reviews were biased – more likely to be positive than a regular review.
-Everyone knows that the businesses offering the discounted products want a positive review, and it’s easy for reviewers to feel that there’s some level of obligation to provide one.
-This was making product reviews on Amazon less trustworthy, a huge problem considering how many people use product reviews there to decide whether or not to buy an unfamiliar product.
+Everyone knows that the businesses offering the discounted products want a positive review.
+It’s easy for reviewers to feel that there’s some level of obligation to provide one.
+This was making product reviews on Amazon less trustworthy.
+That could be a huge problem considering how many people use product reviews there to decide whether or not to buy an unfamiliar product.

-Of course, if you can get chosen for the Vine program, you can still do reviews, but it’s not as easy to get into as those websites which all pretty much anyone to review products.
+Of course, if you can get chosen for the Vine program, you can still do reviews.
+It’s not as easy to get into as those websites which all pretty much anyone to review products.
 Amazon has to pick you as a trusted reviewer.

-It will be interesting to see if Amazon monitors reviews to watch for reviews posted by people who did receive the product at a discount, but no longer disclose because it’s against the rules.
+It will be interesting to see if Amazon monitors reviews to watch for reviews posted by people who did receive the product at a discount.
+They may just no longer disclose because it’s against the rules.
 If the discounted purchase is done through Amazon, this would be very easy to track.
 It would be harder to determine if items were sent to reviewers through some other website.
-Of course, Amazon often labels verified purchases on reviews, so they can also tell if someone tends to review things they did not buy there.
+Of course, Amazon often labels verified purchases on reviews.
+Maybe they can also tell if someone tends to review things they did not buy there.